 Just For Specialized Audiences

-The Maryland State Law Library strives to serve a diverse cliental.
-Visitors to the library include judges, clerks, attorneys, state employees, self-represented litigants, librarians, and historians.
+The Maryland State Law Library serves a diverse cliental that includes judges, clerks, attorneys, state employees, self-represented litigants, librarians, and historians.

 The Maryland State Law Library owns a comprehensive collection of legal materials, including several unique resources of interest to Maryland practitioners.
 The library also offers access to many legal databases including Lexis, Index to Legal Periodicals and CCH Business, Human Resources and Tax.